A rare survivor...

 Taking over the museum

-The Govan Stones team will soon extend a warm invite to a broad range of local curators-in-waiting.
-Kicking off in 2022, local groups of all ages and backgrounds, including Govan’s New Scot community, local schools and social clubs will grab the chance to take charge of the Govan Stones visitor centre to stage temporary exhibitions, themed guided tours and events – all curated by the community themselves!
+The Govan Stones team extend a warm invite to any local curators-in-waiting.
+Local groups of all ages and backgrounds, including Govan’s New Scot community, local schools and social clubs can grab the chance to take charge of the Govan Stones visitor centre to stage temporary exhibitions, themed guided tours and events – all curated by the community themselves!
 Our new Govan Stones Museum Take-over pilot scheme is generously funded by Museums Galleries Scotland.
 Get in touch HERE if you’d like to discuss a Govan Stones Museum Take-over collaboration for your group.

 Thank you to our supporters